marcingluszek/cloud-azure-terraform/Z02-02-Firewall/README.md

 terraform apply -auto-approve
 ```

-To destroy azure resources built by this script
+To destroy azure resources built by this script:
 ```
 terraform destroy
 ```